 Britain’s favourite electro-diva, Alison Goldfrapp, is making an exhibition of herself.
-Ooh La La, says Tony Barrell
+She tells Tony Barrell all about it

 THE SUNDAY TIMES, 2013